congcoi123/tenio/CONTRIBUTING.md

 ## Project roles
 ### Reviewer
-If you having submit a pull request, you can assign a reviewer is any members below to review and merge your pull request.
+If you're having submit a pull request, you can assign a reviewer is any members below to review and merge your pull request.
 - [Kong](https://github.com/congcoi123)

 ### Core Committer